 A few ways to engage your new hires during training include:

 Start engaging your new hires early.
 Investing the time to engage your new employee beyond the first several weeks will help them feel valued and appreciated.
-A mistake that is often made with new hire training is that the introduction to company policy and procedure is done within a small time frame.
+A mistake that is often made with new hire training is that the introduction to company policy and the procedure is done within a small time frame.
 With all of the information that they need to absorb, it can be like trying to drink from a fire hose.
 New hire training cannot be adequately accomplished in a matter of hours or even one eight-hour day and instead should be done slowly and over time in order to properly engage your employee.

 Incorporate Quests and Challenges as Part of Your New Hire Training Program.
 Take your new hires on an online learning adventure.
 By taking your new hire on an online learning adventure, you can create a landscape that will help your new hires feel involved in the material that they are learning and increase their enthusiasm for both the material and your company.